 Taking public transport to Blenheim is easy.
 From the best Blenheim Palace Day Trip from London hop on a train at Marylebone station and just a shade over an hour later you will arrive at Oxford Parkway.
 You then catch the 500 Park and Ride bus to Woodstock.
 If you show your train or bus ticket you will get 30% off entry to the Palace, or use GREEN30 when booking online.

 For cyclists Blenheim Palace is on National Bike Route 5 it will take about 45 minutes to cycle from Oxford.
 There is bike parking available at Blenheim Palace.

-If you are driving to Blenheim Palace set your SatNav for OX20 1PP. at busy times there will be a park and ride system.
+If you are driving to Blenheim Palace set your SatNav for OX20 1PP.
 The drive takes about an hour and quarter from central London with good traffic.
 When you get there parking is free but there may be a park and ride system operating during busy times.

 - Blenheim Palace, Woodstock OX20 1PP